Formation and construction of a shock wave for one dimensional $n\times n$ strictly hyperbolic conservation laws with small smooth initial data: Approximate shock solutions

-In this subsection, we start to prove Lemma \ref{l:3.5}.
+In this subsection, we will show the proof of Lemma \ref{l:3.5}.

-\begin{proof} We will apply the induction method to show Lemma \ref{l:3.5}.
+\begin{proof} We apply the induction method to prove Lemma \ref{l:3.5}.
 It is obvious that \eqref{eq:3.33}--\eqref{eq:3.39} are valid for $m=0$.
-Suppose that these estimates hold for $m$, then we will establish the desired results for $m+1$.
-This is divided into the following six steps.
+Suppose that these estimates hold for $m$, then we need to establish the desired results for $m+1$.
+This procedure is divided into the following six steps.

 \underline{\textbf{Step 1.
 Estimate of $\sigma^m(t)$}}